 I’ve made it no secret on this blog that switching to a plant-based diet this year had an enormous impact on my entire lifestyle, and saving money is just one huge benefit reducing your meat and dairy intake can have.

-If you’re interested in finding out more about the benefits of being plant-based, here’s a few good places to get started:
+If you’re interested in finding out more about the benefits of being plant-based, here are a few good places to get started:

 How To Be Frugal With Your Health: